 What’s the Fuss with Propane Grills?

 If you’re grilling in the middle of the woods and decide to sit down and grill, it would be a hassle to clean up with a charcoal grill.
 On top of that, no one would want to hike with a heavy bag of coals!
-Having a bag of coals sitting in the corner of your RV will likely be an eye sore, when instead you have a gas grill with the propane tank connected directly to the unit.
-To summarize, having a gas-fueled grill is simply convenient.
+Instead, you can have a gas grill with the propane tank connected directly to the unit.
+Basically, having a gas-fueled grill is simply convenient.

-Using propane is also going to be an advantage on windy days, especially in “no campfire” zones.
+Using propane is also going to be an advantage on windy days.
 A small propane grill will allow you to heat your food quickly and safely, without the possibility of coal chunks or flames accidentally starting a forest fire.

-There are different methods to using a gas grill so that your food doesn’t taste bad.
-Depending on the type of grill you have, or the way you cook your food, some people notice from time to time that their food has a faint gas taste to it.
-In order to avoid this type of sour flavor, some people use a cooking method called indirect grilling.
-With indirect grilling, food is placed to the side of the grill or placed slightly above the heat source so that the food cooks properly without making direct contact with the gas-fueled flame.
+There are different methods to using a gas grill to get the best taste.
+Some people use a cooking method called indirect grilling.
+With indirect grilling, food is placed to the side of the grill or further from the heat source so that the food cooks properly without making direct contact with the gas-fueled flame.
 Most of the time, people put their gas burners on low, although it will take longer to cook.

-This method of cooking is quite common among larger grills you use in your backyard, but depending on which camp grill you use, it may allow more direct-heat cooking from the gas flames.
+Indirect cooking is generally easier with larger grills you use in your backyard, but depending on which camp grill you use, it may allow more direct-heat cooking from the gas flames.
 Cook accordingly!

-Regardless of where you want to use your grill, a high quality item will have more than one burner, so that you will be able to cook different types of foods, or just a lot of the same food.
-Having multiple burners will allow you to become less dependent on a sole means of cooking, which in result should help you cook your meals a lot quicker.
+Regardless of where you want to use your grill, a high quality item will have more than one burner, so that you will be able to cook more servings at once or a couple different types of foods.
+Having multiple burners will allow you to become less dependent on a sole means of cooking, which should help you cook your meals a lot quicker.